EthanBrockway/FlarpyBard/README.md

 ![MoreInstructions](https://github.com/EthanBrockway/FlarpyBard/assets/95703604/7cf68082-a122-46b3-9dc4-e51debf046cf)

-### 3. Find your repo folder you just clone and open the file.
+### 3. Find your repo folder you just cloned and open the file.
 ### 4. You will now see your file in the unity hub "Projects" tab.
 Click on it and allow unity to run.
 ### 5. You should see a tab that looks like this appear.
 Press build in the bottom right and choose a file to build the project in.
 ![Instructions](https://github.com/EthanBrockway/FlarpyBard/assets/95703604/69bc5798-5264-40b1-97bd-970a09cbd16a)